Predictive Scheduling Laws in 2023: What Employers Need to Know

 - Employee Benefits: For many years, a common complaint from employees working in retail and restaurant settings has been unreliable hours from their employer and not knowing when or how much they may be scheduled to work in any given week.

 Work schedule laws have clear benefits for employees.
-They mandate that employees will know their schedules well in advance so that they can plan social activities and manage other life responsibilities.
+They mandate that employees know their schedules well in advance so that they can plan social activities and manage other life responsibilities.
 In some cases, if an employer violates the law and makes a schedule change, the employee will receive additional pay.

 Bottom Line